MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 * Provides larger storage ranging from 1 terabyte (TB) to 4 TB per engine node and the lowest cost per gigabyte (GB).
 * Suited for workloads that require storage for large volumes of data.
-* SKUs that use premium storage (PS) for hot data storage are more expensive and have lower performance than SKUs with local SSDs.
+* Certain SKUs use premium storage (PS) attached to the engine node instead of local SSDs.
+Accessing PS is slower than local SSDs, so SKUs with PS are more expensive and are less performant than SKUs with local SSD attached.

 ## Select and optimize your compute SKU